 Nested Mail Merge with Regions

 In some scenarios, you may need to use nested mail merge with regions.
-Nested merge is a feature that enables you to merge hierarchical data from your data source into your merge template to easily populate your document.
+Nested merge is a feature that allows you to merge hierarchical data from your data source into your merge template to easily populate your document.
 Basically, the hierarchical data is represented as a set of data items, and hierarchical relationships describe how the data items are related to each other (one item of data is the parent of another one).

-Aspose.Words allows you to perform a mail merge operation with nested regions.
+Aspose.Words enables you to perform a mail merge operation with nested regions.
 You can use this feature if you have a data source that is organized into a tree-like structure and you want to execute a mail merge operation to populate a template with hierarchical data.

 What is a Nested Mail Merge